-On May 19, 2014, Worlds Online Inc. entered into a Membership Interest Purchase Agreement (the "Agreement") between MariMed Advisors Inc., a wholly owned subsidiary of the Company, Sigal Consulting LLC, a Massachusetts limited liability company, and the Members of Sigal.
+On May 19, 2014, the Company entered into a Membership Interest Purchase Agreement (the "Agreement") between MariMed, Sigal, and the Members of Sigal.
 The transaction closed on September 29, 2014.
 Pursuant to the Agreement, the Company acquired all of the interest in Sigal Consulting LLC through MariMed in consideration to Sellers for an aggregate amount of (i) the Company's common stock equal to 50% of the Company's outstanding common stock on the closing date; (ii) three million stock options of the Company to purchase the Company's common stock which are exercisable over five years with various exercise price, and (iii) 49% of MariMed's outstanding common stock on the closing date.
-As a result, the Company indirectly owned 100% of Sigal Consulting LLC through its 51% ownership in MariMed.
+As a result, the Company indirectly owned 100% of Sigal through its 51% ownership in MariMed.